roscoe83/DocuMind/README.md

 - Simplify the config merge logic so overrides are predictable

 - Update the changelog with the fixes included in this release

+- Add proper error handling for invalid config so the app doesn't crash on startup